Endoscopic Sleeve Gastroplasty (ESG)

 Also known as a non-surgical sleeve or “endosleeve,” endoscopic sleeve gastroplasty is a newer type of weight-loss procedure.
 Endoscopic sleeve gastroplasty reduces the size of your stomach using an endoscopic suturing device without surgery.
 This procedure may be an option if you’re significantly overweight — a body mass index of 30 or more — and diet and exercise haven’t worked for you.

 Endoscopic sleeve gastroplasty leads to significant weight loss.
 It helps you lose weight by limiting how much you can eat.
 And the procedure is minimally invasive, reducing the risk of operative complications.
-Like other weight loss procedures, endoscopic sleeve gastroplasty requires that you commit to a healthier lifestyle.
+Like other options for weight loss surgery in Atlanta, endoscopic sleeve gastroplasty requires that you commit to a healthier lifestyle.
 You need to make permanent changes to your diet and get regular exercise to help ensure the long-term success of endoscopic sleeve gastroplasty.

 What is ESG?